SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 </tr>
 <tr>
 <td style="text-align:left">Alarms</td>
 <td style="text-align:left">The alarm status of the device, showing number and type of alarms currently unresolved for the device.
+Only includes alarms for the parent device.
 See <a href="#alarm-monitoring" class="no-ajaxy">Working with alarms</a> for further information on working with alarms.</td>
 </tr>
 </tbody>
 </table>